 Healthier Eating Active Living (HEAL)

-Strategic Priority: Healthier Eating and Active Living
+Strategic Priority: Enabling Healthier Lifestyles

 Barwon Health, Barwon Water, Bellarine Community Health, Borough of Queenscliffe, Colac Area Health, City of Greater Geelong, Colac Otway Shire, Golden Plains Shire, Hesse Rural Health, Leisure Networks, Surf Coast Shire, Women's Health and Wellbeing Barwon South West, Kardinia Park Stadium Trust, Department of Health and Human Services and the G21 Health and Wellbeing Pillar.

 One of the biggest factors impacting your health when working from home is prolonged sitting.

 Golden Plains Shire Council's Draft Sport and Active Recreation Strategy 2020-2030 is currently on public exhibition until 22 July 2020, and all residents are invited to have their say on the new plan.

 Not enough Bendigo adults are eating the recommended daily amount of fresh fruit and vegetables, a Deakin University study has found.